shi-gg/witchsky.app/README.md

 # Bitchsky Social App

 Hey, bitches!
 This is the codebase for the Bitchsky Social app, based on [social.daniela.lol](https://github.com/kittibytess/deer-social) based on [deer.social](https://github.com/a-viv-a/deer-social).
+It's basically Bluesky, but we had an itch for a few more powerful features.

 Get the app itself: